top of page

 How do I know if I'm a Highly Sensitive Person?

-The acronym DOES helps us identify the trait:
+The acronym DOES helps us identify the HSP trait:

 D – Depth of Processing.
 Your brain processes your internal and external worlds more deeply than others, making connections between the present moment, your bodily sensations, and past memories.
 This heightens your intuition, and makes you a careful decision maker.
 You are a deep thinker or feeler – someone who pauses to reflect before speaking, acting, or making decisions in order to make the best choice.